-So, so as I mentioned that we need two initial conditions.
-So, these initial conditions are usually specified as the initial deformation of the string and the initial velocity distribution over the string.
-So, with these two initial conditions, one on the displacement, other on the velocity; we can now completely solve or uniquely solve the equation of motion of vibrating string.
-So, with this, we complete this part on the transverse vibrations of strings.
-Keyword: dynamics uniform taut string, boundary conditions and initial conditions, string with free/sliding end, uniform hanging string/chain.
+Now along with the boundary conditions we also need the initial conditions which we have not discussed as yet.
+So as I mentioned that we need two initial conditions.
+So these initial conditions are usually specified as the initial deformation of the string and the initial velocity distribution over the string.
+So with these two initial conditions, one on the displacement, other on the velocity.

+We can now completely solve or uniquely solve the equation of motion of a vibrating string.
+So with this we complete this part on the transverse vibration of strings.